Outset

 Alaska’s story is one of scale: gold-rush movement, river corridors, bush access, coast, interior, mountains, and huge distances between them.
 It has always been less one place than many, stitched together by frontier routes and hard logistics.

-That is still the planning truth.
+That is still the practical truth.
 The real question in Alaska is often not just where you are going, but which Alaska you are travelling through.

 Year and seasonality context

-This is the broad year read for Alaska.
-Use it to see when the place opens out, when it tightens up, and when the same destination starts asking for a different style of trip.
+This is the broad year overview for Alaska.
+Use it to see when the place becomes easier, when it becomes more limited, and when it starts asking for a different style of trip.